 GFW Technical Review 01 – Architecture

 In the late 1990s and early 2000s, China’s Internet infrastructure expanded rapidly.
-As connectivity grew, policymakers sought mechanisms to manage cross-border information flows in line with evolving legal and regulatory requirements.
-The physical layout of the early Chinese Internet made this goal technically achievable: most international traffic passed through a handful of centralized exchange points.
-These “choke points” provided natural locations for introducing filtering technologies without redesigning the entire domestic network.
+As connectivity grew, policymakers looked for ways to control cross-border information flows.
+The physical layout of the early Chinese Internet made this achievable: most international traffic passed through a handful of centralized exchange points.
+These “choke points” were natural places to plug in filtering without redesigning the entire domestic network.

-The earliest versions of the Great Firewall (GFW) were built around these critical international gateways.
-At these points, border routers could be configured with access-control rules, external filtering appliances could copy and inspect traffic, packets could be injected to interrupt connections, and centralized controllers could coordinate policies across carriers.
-Backbone operators – large state-affiliated telecommunications companies – maintained this infrastructure in coordination with newly established regulatory entities responsible for information control.
+The earliest versions of the Great Firewall (GFW) were built around these gateways.
+At each one, border routers enforced access-control rules, external appliances tapped and inspected traffic, forged packets interrupted offending connections, and centralized controllers coordinated policies across carriers.
+The infrastructure was run by state-affiliated telecom operators working alongside newly established regulators tasked with information control.

-Even at this early stage, GFW was never a single firewall appliance.
-It would be technically impossible to enforce broad, heterogeneous policies across all cross-border traffic using a single device or application.
-From the beginning, the GFW was a large-scale distributed system: a collection of loosely coupled components that cooperated to achieve nationwide filtering goals.
-Among these components, three mechanisms eventually emerged as foundational pillars of its architecture.
+Even at this early stage, the GFW was never a single firewall appliance.
+No single device could enforce broad, heterogeneous policies across all cross-border traffic.
+From the start, it was a distributed system: a collection of loosely coupled components cooperating toward nationwide filtering.
+Three mechanisms emerged as its foundational pillars.

 IP Address Blocking

-Routers at backbone or gateway points can maintain ACLs and simply drop packets to and from specific IP ranges.
-This method is reliable – routers almost never misapply an ACL – and computationally cheap.
-However, the operational burden shifts to the operator, who must maintain a constantly updated list of target IP addresses.
-This is challenging because the number of websites is enormous, and IP addresses frequently change.
-IP-based blocking also tends to over-block, particularly for shared hosting providers or CDNs where many domains share the same address.
+Routers at backbone or gateway points maintain ACLs and drop packets to and from specific IP ranges.
+The method is reliable (routers almost never misapply an ACL) and computationally cheap.
+The burden sits on the operator, who must keep an exhaustive, constantly updated list of target addresses.
+That is hard: the web is enormous, and IP addresses change often.
+IP-based blocking also tends to over-block, especially on shared hosting and CDNs where many domains share one address.

 Port Blocking

-In addition to filtering based on destination IP addresses, backbone routers can also block traffic targeting specific destination ports.
-On Cisco equipment, this capability is typically implemented through ACL-Based Forwarding (ABF).
-Port-level blocking gives operators more granular control, since many IP addresses host multiple services.
-Blocking an entire IP could unintentionally disrupt unrelated applications, whereas selectively filtering ports allows censorship systems to impair only the targeted service while leaving others reachable.
+Backbone routers can also block traffic to specific destination ports.
+On Cisco equipment this is typically implemented through ACL-Based Forwarding (ABF).
+Port-level blocking is more surgical than IP blocking: since many addresses host multiple services, filtering by port cuts off the targeted service while leaving the rest reachable.

 DNS Poisoning

-IP blocking is operationally expensive and often unreliable because IP addresses change frequently.
-Domain names, however, tend to remain stable.
-DNS interference therefore became a more desirable and scalable technique.
+IP blocking is operationally expensive and unreliable, because IP addresses change frequently.
+Domain names, by contrast, are stable.
+DNS interference therefore became a more attractive and more scalable technique.

-The GFW can poison domestic DNS resolvers by providing forged responses.
-Because DNS has a hierarchical, cache-driven design, an incorrect resolution at the root or ISP level quickly propagates through caches and eventually contaminates the entire domestic DNS ecosystem.
+The GFW poisons domestic DNS resolvers by feeding them forged responses.
+DNS is hierarchical and cache-driven, so a bad record injected at the root or ISP level quickly propagates through caches and contaminates the wider domestic DNS ecosystem.

-In principle, users could bypass poisoned resolvers by querying foreign DNS servers.
-To counter this, the GFW injects forged DNS responses when it detects outbound DNS queries crossing the border.
-These forged responses are almost always faster than the legitimate ones—because they are injected locally rather than traveling to Japan, the U.S., or elsewhere, so DNS clients accept the forged record and ignore the genuine response that arrives later.
+In principle, users can bypass poisoned resolvers by querying foreign DNS servers.
+The GFW counters by injecting forged responses when it detects outbound DNS queries crossing the border.
+These forged responses almost always arrive first, since they are generated locally rather than traveling to Japan, the US, or elsewhere.
+The client accepts the first answer and ignores the genuine one when it finally shows up.

 The forged DNS responses also contribute to DNS poisoning.
 As they travel to the client, they update the DNS cache at various levels along the route